Technical Terms & Definitions

 Artificial Intelligence (AI)

-Definition: The simulation of human intelligence in machines that are programmed to think and learn like humans.
+Definition: Artificial Intelligence represents the simulation of human intelligence in machines that are programmed to think, learn, and make decisions like humans.
 AI encompasses a broad range of technologies including machine learning, natural language processing, computer vision, and robotics.
+These systems can perform tasks that typically require human intelligence, such as visual perception, speech recognition, decision-making, and language translation.

 Machine Learning

-Definition: A subset of artificial intelligence that enables computers to learn and improve from experience without being explicitly programmed.
-Machine learning algorithms build mathematical models based on sample data to make predictions or decisions.
+Definition: Machine Learning is a subset of artificial intelligence that enables computers to learn and improve from experience without being explicitly programmed for every task.
+Machine learning algorithms build mathematical models based on sample data, known as training data, to make predictions or decisions without being explicitly programmed to perform the task.
+This approach allows systems to automatically learn and improve from experience.

 Deep Learning

-Definition: A subset of machine learning that uses artificial neural networks with multiple layers to model and understand complex patterns in data.
-Deep learning is particularly effective for image recognition, natural language processing, and speech recognition.
+Definition: Deep Learning is a subset of machine learning that uses artificial neural networks with multiple layers to model and understand complex patterns in data.
+These neural networks are inspired by the human brain's structure and function, with interconnected nodes that process information hierarchically.
+Deep learning is particularly effective for image recognition, natural language processing, speech recognition, and other complex pattern recognition tasks.

 Neural Networks